osmcode/libosmium/README.md

 For [Catch](https://github.com/philsquared/Catch/) only one header file is needed which is included (`test/include/catch.hpp`).

-Run "make test" from the main directory or go to the "test" directory and type

-    ./run_tests.sh
+To compile these unit tests make sure `BUILD_UNIT_TESTS` is set in the cmake config, then build the project and call

+    ctest

-to compile and run the tests.
-You can run a single test by calling
+You can run tests matching a pattern by calling

-    ./run_test.sh TESTFILE
+    ctest -R test_name

 for instance:

-    ./run_test.sh t/basic/test_node.cpp
+    ctest basic_test_node

+will run the `basic_test_node` and `basic_test_node_ref` tests.

+### Data Tests

 In addition there are some test based on the OSM Test Data Repository at http://osmcode.org/osm-testdata/ .
-Go into the test/osm-testdata directory and type 'make' to run them all.
+Make sure `BUILD_DATA_TESTS` is set in the cmake config, then build the project and call `ctest`.

+Some of these tests need Ruby and then 'json' gem installed.

+### Valgrind

+Running tests with valgrind:

+    ctest -D ExperimentalMemCheck

 ## Switching from the old Osmium